Feb 16, 2023 | Blog

 Are 3rd-Party Logistics the Same as Order Fulfillment?

-3PL encompasses all logistics and distribution functions, while order fulfillment is a specific aspect that refers to the process of shipping orders fulfilling customer orders.
+In summary, 3PL is a broader term that encompasses all logistics and distribution functions, while order fulfillment is a specific aspect of logistics that refers to the process of fulfilling customer orders.
+A company may use a 3PL provider for both logistics and order fulfillment, or it may handle logistics in-house and use a separate 3PL provider for order fulfillment.

 3PL Services vs. Drop Shipping